Fuel gas: Manufactured fuel gas

+The coal gas made by the pyrolysis of coal contains impurities such a tar, ammonia and hydrogen sulfide.
+These must be removed and a substantial amount of plant may be required to do this.

 Well or mine extracted fuel gases

 In the 20th century, natural gas, composed primarily of methane, became the dominant source of fuel gas, as instead of having to be manufactured in various processes, it could be extracted from deposits in the earth.
 Natural gas may be combined with hydrogen to form a mixture known as HCNG.

 Additional fuel gases obtained from natural gas or petroleum: